ovh/docs/pages/web/hosting/static_website_installation_cecil/guide.en-au.md

 **This tutorial explains how Cecil allows you to create your static website using a modern template engine (Jamstack).**

+> [!warning]
+>
+> OVHcloud provides services which you are responsible for with regard to their configuration and management.
+You are therefore responsible for ensuring they function correctly.
+>
+> If you experience any difficulties following the steps in this tutorial, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-au/directory/) or reach out to the OVHcloud community.
+We will not be able to assist you.
+You can find more information in the [Go further](#go-further) section of this guide.
+>

 ## Requirements

 - Have an [OVHcloud web hosting plan](https://www.ovhcloud.com/en-au/web-hosting/) that includes SSH access.
 With this access, you can install one or more alternative solutions online, to those offered by default in our web hosting plans.
 - Be familiar with command line input.
 - Be able to transfer files via FTP with a client like [FileZilla](https://docs.ovh.com/au/en/hosting/web_hosting_filezilla_user_guide/).
 - Configure your DNS zone to point your domain name (or subdomain) to your web hosting plan.
 This is particularly useful if you would like to host several websites in [multisites](https://docs.ovh.com/au/en/hosting/multisites-configuring-multiple-websites/) on your shared web hosting plan.
-- Install [Composer](https://getcomposer.org/){.external} with the file 'composer.phar' in the root of your web hosting or in the target folder of your domain name.
+- Install [Composer](https://getcomposer.org/){.external} with the file `composer.phar` in the root of your web hosting or in the target folder of your domain name.

 ## Instructions